 These five conditions specify the circumstances under which increased proselyting would be expected to follow disconfirmation.

-Basically, the more someone invests in an obviously false belief, they more likely they are to seek out others with the same delusion and, finding some, announce their continuing commitment to the belief by trying to convert still more people to it.
+Basically, the more someone invests in an obviously false belief, the more likely that person is to seek out others with the same delusion and, finding some, announce their continuing commitment to the belief by trying to convert still more people to it.

 In a more general sense, some believers who have committed themselves to a belief they know to be false but for which they have social support will do anything, including even killing their own children (e.g. Jonestown) , to avoid having to recognize that they know that what they are doing to further the belief is morally wrong.